-Offered Alternating Fall Semester; Lecture hours:2, Other:3
+Offered Alternating Fall Semester; Lecture hours:2,0ther:3

 Use creativity and imagination in the studio to explore the sculptural and expressive nature of costume design as art.
+Prerequisite: permission of the instructor.

 THEA 256.
 Rituals, Festivals, Institutions.
 1 Credit.